 I’ve been sick for the better part of five days now.
 No herbal remedy or commercial medication has touched this.

-Every year around this time, when all the kids come back to college, they convene at the coffee shop that I manage, and bring germs with them from all over the world.
-And when these germs create a superbug, affectionately known as “The Freshman Crud,” no amount of science or herbs is going to even put a dent in it.
+Every year around this time, when all the kids come back to college, they convene at the coffee shop that I manage and bring germs with them from all over the world.
+And when these germs create a superbug, affectionately known as “The Freshman Crud,” no amount of science or herbs are going to even put a dent in it.
 You just need to ride it out.

 But… there are some ways to feel better and be more comfortable while you’re nursing yourself back to health from an illness like this.

 Feel Better!
 Ways to be more comfortable while sick

 I’ve found a few things that take the sting out of an illness.
 These aren’t treatments, but soothing ways to help your body cope better.

 I know it seems simple, but staying in bed will help you feel better.
 Just the act of lying down will help you feel more comfortable.

 Use a weighted blanket

 There are weighted blankets on the market now for people with anxiety issues.
 They work great for comforting your body during an illness too.
 (Find them here.)
 Don’t want to buy one?
 Pile a comforter on top of your regular blankets.